 Cyclic polymers possess unique physico-chemical properties compared to their linear counterparts as a result of the absence of end-groups and the equivalence of all monomer units.
 These differences may be expressed in their hydrodynamic, rheological, optical and thermal properties.
-However, those physical properties could be significantly deviated if linear impurities are present in the cyclic polymer sample.
-For that reason, removal of linear impurities from cyclic polymer samples is a key concern.

 Supervisor: Fabienne Barroso-Bujans